8. AArch64

 Great, we are able to move data from A to B. Even better if we could process our data, don’t you think?
 Let’s do another simple example for this!

-Now, our goal is to add the values in the two arrays l_a and l_b, and store the result at a third location in memory.
-Getting the data into the general purpose registers and back to memory is simple, we just programmed a kernel for this in Section 8.1.
-The only missing piece of the puzzle is an instruction which processes the data and effectively adds the values in two general purpose registers.
+Now, our goal is to add the values in the two arrays l_a and l_b, and store the result in a third location in memory.
+Getting the data into the general-purpose registers and back to memory is simple; we just programmed a kernel for this in Section 8.1.
+The only missing piece of the puzzle is an instruction which processes the data and effectively adds the values in two general-purpose registers.
 For this, we once again have a look at the base instructions of the ISA.
 ADD (shifted register) is a suitable instruction.

 Listing 8.2.1 C++ driver for the C and assembly addition kernels.